- BA, Keio University

 My research focuses on the intersection of gender, performance, and politics, as well as on Japanese cultural history from the late 19th century to the present.
 My first book focused on the first generation of actresses in modern Japanese theater.
-I am currently writing a book about Japanese feminist debates from the 1890s to present.
+My second book examines Japanese feminist debates from the 1890s to present.
+I am co-editing a volume on rethinking modern Japanese feminism.
 Future projects include a cross-cultural analysis of the medieval Japanese noh theater, as well as a book on cinematic adaptations.

 Japanese Theater; Modern Japanese Literature; Contemporary Japanese Literature; Literary Theory and Criticism in Japan; Graduate Seminar on Modern Japanese Literature and Culture; Gender and Sexuality in Japan; Gender and Sexuality in East Asia; Advanced Japanese; Readings in Modern Japanese.

-Faculty Advisory Board for Gender, Sexuality, and Women's Studies Program; Theater Arts Program.
+Core Faculty in Gender, Sexuality, and Women's Studies Program.

-Graduate Groups in Comparative Literature and Literary Theory; Folklore and Folklife; History.
+Graduate Groups in Comparative Literature and Literary Theory; History.

 - Co-authored with Vera Mackie, “Is Shinzo Abe Really a Feminist?”
 East Asia Forum Quarterly.
 Online version: http://www.eastasiaforum.org/2013/11/09/is-shinzo-abe-really-a-feminist/